Messages · Payments · Files

 Messages

 End-to-end encrypted with post-quantum cryptography.
 No phone number required.
 No server ever sees your messages.
-Messages are delivered directly between devices.
+Delivered directly between devices.

 Payments